aal89/project-starter/README.md

 ## Development setup

+### Bootstrap project

+A helper script exists in the root directory of this project to help you setup a clean newly named project.

+Run `./bootstrap_project.sh`

+It removes the screenshots and .git directories.
+Removes the README.md and the scriptfile itself.
+And, ofcourse, it will set a name of choosing for all products.

 ### Dependencies

-`npm i` in the root and let npm workspaces install everything everywhere.
+This codebase is a npm workspaces monorepo.
+Running `npm i` in the root will install everything everywhere.

 ### Un/installing a dependency